Lucia's Blog: 2020

 Matthew 7:24-27

 We live in times where "political correctness," "tolerance,” and "ecumenism” (universal Christian unity despite doctrinal differences) are the norm.
-Those of us who refuse to embrace their action, words, and beliefs are labeled "legalists," "intolerant," "homophobics," and so on.
+Those of us who refuse to embrace their action, words, and beliefs are labeled "legalist," "intolerant," "homophobic," and so on.
 The most ridiculous thing is that they demand freedom and tolerance when they themselves are “intolerant” of those of us who have the courage to stand up for the Truth!

 Sadly, this is what many faithful disciples of Christ have to face and endure for the sake of the Gospel and the teachings of Christ.
 And no matter what the world might say, we Christians must never compromise our faith and hope!